Foodies03/FrontendFreshFoodies/README.md

 npm start
 ```

-Any references to the old Heroku backend API will need to be switched to your new Heroku link throughout the frontend repository.
+Any references to the old backend API will need to be switched to your new API link in the .env file.

 ### Other Links